 Currently 1.8 million people in England are living with and beyond a cancer diagnosis, and good quality health and social care support is more important than ever.
-This project is exploring the current patterns of health and social care use by cancer patients in order to inform future service development and provision.
+This project explores the current patterns of health and social care use by cancer patients in order to inform future service development and provision.

-This research project, which has been commissioned by the Department of Health, aims to find out how often and how intensively cancer patients use local authority funded social care and the NHS.
+This research project, which has been commissioned by the Department of Health, aimed to find out how often and how intensively cancer patients use local authority funded social care and the NHS.
 This information is currently not available elsewhere and will be used to inform the development of services in this area.

 We aimed to find out how cancer patients’ use of health and social care changes following diagnosis with cancer, and compare their patterns of use to what would be expected for other patients of the same age and sex.